RuiAAPeres/SliderController/README.md

 =============
 -------------

 RPSliderController is a UIViewController container that allows one UIViewController to become slidable.
+You can check [here](http://www.youtube.com/watch?v=3Hso1sRNR2U&feature=youtu.be) how it works

 ------------
 Requirements
 ============

-RPSlideController currently works on iO S6 version and is compatible with ARC.
+RPSlideController currently works on iOS 6 version and is compatible with ARC.
 It depends on the following Apple frameworks, which should already be included with most Xcode templates:

 * QuartzCore.framework